The Importance of Network Security

 From time to time, hackers find vulnerabilities or exploits in software or applications that you may use in your daily operations.
 Generally, when this happens, someone notices, and the software is patched right away.
 This is why it is so important to keep all of your applications up-to date.
 If a previous version does have a hole in it, you want to make sure you close that hole as quick as possible.

 Always use a secure file sharing system.

 A business’ digital files often contain sensitive data.
 Client and employee information, financial information, and proprietary information is all information that hackers would love to get their hands on.
 You can’t afford to have that data stolen or compromised by a malicious attack.
-When you are sending data across the internet, it must always be secure and encrypted to lessen your risk of it being stolen.
+When should always encrypt data when sending it across the internet to lessen your risk of it being stolen.

 Make sure you always update logins and remote access privileges after an employee is no longer working for you.
 Often, businesses confiscate badges, keys, or tools when an employee is fired or quits, but it is also a common occurrence for a business not to make the same digital changes once the employee is gone.
 Leaving the digital keys with a disgruntled employee is the same as leaving the physical keys with them; if they have malicious intent and access to your systems, the damage could be substantial.

 Since cyber-crime is fueled by dozens of avenues of vulnerability it is always important to protect yourself from both internal and external threats.
-Staying one step ahead of cyber-criminals isn’t always easy but if you put enough layers in place and always follow best practices, you should be able to keep your networks safe.
+Staying one step ahead of cyber-criminals isn’t always easy but if you have a security service, put enough layers in place, and always follow best practices, you should be able to keep your networks safe.